When a medical emergency strikes there is no margin for error. Seconds can often mean a difference between life and death.

 Who can help me if I have a concern or would like to comment about my care in the Emergency Room?

 We welcome your questions, comments, and concerns – they help us improve our care.
-If you do not feel comfortable talking with the staff that treated you, you can speak with the charge nurse, Emergency Room Supervisor, Quality Assurance Manager, or Chief Nursing Officer.
+If you do not feel comfortable talking with the staff that treated you, you can speak with the Quality & Infection Control Manager or Director of Nursing.